-“Basic Maintenance” means the Basic Service Program or the Premier Service Program, as set forth in Section 3 hereof and Schedule B hereto.
+“Core Maintenance” means the Core Support as set forth in Section 3 hereof and Schedule B hereto.

 “Business Day” means a day on which the offices of Enron [in the City of _______] are open for business.
 “Counterparty” means any third party identified by Pipeline Company to Enron as a party that has been approved by Pipeline Company as eligible to execute Transactions with Pipeline Company, and that has been approved by Enron for access to and utilization of EnronOnline.

-“Counterparty Profile” means a profile of a Counterparty developed and maintained by Enron containing information provided to Enron regarding such Counterparty as a result of such Counterparty’s use of EnronOnline, which shall include without limitation [SUMMARIZE INFORMATION TO BE INCLUDED IN PROFILES?]
+“Counterparty Profile” means a set of Product Types that a Counterparty previously approved by Pipeline Company can view and transact on EnronOnline and will be developed and maintained by Enron according to the information provided by Pipeline Company to Enron regarding such Counterparty.
 “Documentation” means all user information made generally available by Enron to Pipeline Company on the use of the Software.

 “EnronOnline” means the proprietary website and system owned and operated by Enron under the name “EnronOnline”, which is currently located at www.enrononline.com, and any successor website and system.

-“Patches” means a bug fix or maintenance release that Enron may make generally available to the Pipeline Company.
+“EnronOnline Users” means any user that has access to read or execute transactions on EnronOnline

+“Launch Date” shall mean the date on which the first Product provided by Pipeline Company is displayed on EnronOnline.

 “Person” means any individual, partnership, corporation, limited liability company, trust, estate or other entity.

-“Pipeline Capacity” means natural gas pipeline volume, measured in cubic feet (ft3), which is available to transport natural gas and is offered for sale through EnronOnline by Pipeline Company.
-[INDUSTRY DEFINITION?]
+“Pipeline Capacity” means natural gas pipeline primary capacity which is available to transport natural gas and is offered for sale through EnronOnline by Pipeline Company.

-“Price Posting Application” means software which will enable Pipeline Company, with reasonable assistance from Enron, to display, sort and manage the posting of prices for Products on EnronOnline.
+“Stack Manager Application” means software which will enable Pipeline Company, with reasonable assistance from Enron, to display, sort and manage the posting of prices for Products on EnronOnline, and to prepare and access records of all historical Transactions executed by Pipeline Company through EnronOnline.

-“Product” means each type of contract, instrument or transaction within a particular Product Type, defined by the nature of the underlying commodity and the term of such contract, instrument or transaction.
-Variations in price or quantity will not result in the creation of different Products.
+“Product” means each type of contract, instrument or transaction within a particular Product Type, defined by the nature of the underlying commodity and a specific transportation path of such contract, instrument or transaction.
+Variations in price, quantity or term on a specific Product will not be considered as a different Products.
 Products will be determined and defined by Enron in its reasonable judgment.

-“Product Control Group Application” means software that will enable Pipeline Company, with reasonable assistance from Enron, to monitor Products and Transactions within a given Product Type on EnronOnline.
+“Product Control Group Application” means software that will enable Enron, to create and approve Products in order to be displayed on EnronOnline and to access historical Transactions within a given Product Type on EnronOnline.

-“Product Type” means a set of fundamental characteristics that are common to a number of different Products based on the same underlying commodity, including such characteristics as the nature of the supply commitment under such Product (e.g., firm versus interruptible supply) and/or the region of origin of the commodity.
+“Product Type” means a unique combination of attributes, such as Country, the underlying commodity, Firmness and at the level at which the same Tariff is applied that are common to a number of different Products. .
 Product types will be determined and defined by Enron in its reasonable judgment.

-“Report Management Application” means software which will enable Pipeline Company, with reasonable assistance from Enron, to prepare and maintain records or all prices for Products posted by Pipeline Company on EnronOnline and all Transactions executed by Pipeline Company through EnronOnline.

 “Services” means the Initial Services, the Support Services and the Transaction Services as set forth in this Agreement.

-“Software” means the Price Posting Application, Report Management Application and Product Control Group Application, all of which Enron will provide to Pipeline Company under the terms and conditions of this Agreement.
+“Software” means the Stack Manager Application, which Enron will grant access to Pipeline Company under the terms and conditions of this Agreement.

-“Supplemental Setup Agreement” means any agreement entered into between Enron and Pipeline Company which provides for a Supplemental Setup, as set forth in this Agreement.
+“Supplemental Setup Agreement” means any agreement entered into between Enron and Pipeline Company, which provides for a Supplemental Setup, as set forth in this Agreement.

+“Tariff”

 “Transaction” means a binding contract entered into in accordance with the Terms between Pipeline Company and a Counterparty through EnronOnline.

-“Transaction Services” means Pipeline Company’s access to EnronOnline, the posting of prices for Products by Pipeline Company on EnronOnline and the execution of Transactions between Pipeline Company and Counterparties through EnronOnline.
+“Transaction Services” means Pipeline Company’s access to the Stack Manager Application, the posting of prices for Products by Pipeline Company on EnronOnline and the execution of Transactions between Pipeline Company and Counterparties through EnronOnline.

+“Test Website” means the EnronOnline Website on which Enron conducts all trading simulations and verify the correct setup of products before those products are displayed on EnronOnline